Newsletter Subscribe

 Bok Choy, Onion, Garlic cloves, Ginger, Mushroom, Chicken Stock, Spring Onion, Soy Sauce, Oyster Sauce, Rice Vinegar.

-Shiitake mushrooms are great, whether fresh or dried, and have a deep and smoky flavour.
-However, if it is unavailable, choose oyster or white button mushrooms.
-Ginger and garlic add a savoury flavour.
-Spring onions add a subtle taste.
-The condiments used in this dish create a neutral-flavoured soup.
+For mushrooms, shiitake are excellent, whether fresh or dried, as they offer a deep and smoky flavor.
+If shiitake mushrooms are unavailable, you can substitute them with oyster or white button mushrooms.
+Ginger and garlic add a savory flavor, while spring onions provide a subtle taste.

-Dark soy sauce, along with oyster sauce, complements the flavour of the mushrooms and Bok choy, whilst rice vinegar adds a touch of acidity.
-You can swap out the rice vinegar for apple cider vinegar.
-Chicken stock creates a more flavourful broth.
-You can use chicken stock cubes or fresh chicken stock.
-And, if you want a completely vegetarian meal, you can use vegetable stock.
+The condiments used in this dish contribute to a well-balanced soup.
+Dark soy sauce and oyster sauce enhance the flavors of the mushrooms and bok choy, while rice vinegar adds a touch of acidity.
+If you prefer, you can swap the rice vinegar for apple cider vinegar.
+For the broth, chicken stock is recommended for a more flavorful base.
+You can also use fresh chicken stock.
+If you’re looking for a completely vegetarian option, vegetable stock works great.

 Add the water and chicken stock cube to the pot, and boil the soup for ten minutes with the lid closed on medium-high heat.
 Add the Bok choy to the pot, close the lid, and boil the soup for an additional five minutes.
 Garnish with chopped spring onions.
+The Bok choy is ready to serve and enjoy.